A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Discussion and Future Work

-\paragraph{II.
-Identifying Check-worthy Content} With new information created and circulated online at an unprecedented rate, identifying check-worthy content can improve the efficiency of fake news detection and intervention by prioritizing content or topics that are check-worthy.
-Whether a given content or topic is check-worthy can be measured by, e.g., (i) its newsworthiness or potential to influence the society, for example, if it is related to national affairs and can lead to public panic, and (ii) its historical likelihood of being fake news.
-Thus a content or topic that is newsworthy, can potentially influence others and is generally favored by fake news' creators is more check-worthy.
-Evaluating the potential influence of a certain topic or event can rely on cross-topic fake news analysis, which we will discuss as a potential research task in this section as well.
-Additionally, as we have specified in Section \ref{subsec::manual}, in addition to providing the authenticity assessments on news, fact-checking websites often provide (i) additional information that can be invaluable for identifying check-worthy content, for example, ``the PolitiFact scorecard'' in PolitiFact presents statistics on the authenticity distribution of all the statements related to a specific topic (see Figure \ref{fig::politiFact} for an illustration), and (ii) detailed expert-based analysis for checked contents (e.g., what is false and why is it false), both of which to date has not been taken good advantages of.
+\paragraph{III.
+Identifying Check-worthy Content} With new information created and circulated online at an unprecedented rate, identifying check-worthy content or topics can improve the efficiency of fake news detection and intervention by prioritizing content or topics that are check-worthy~\cite{hassan2017toward}.
+Whether a given news content or topic is check-worthy can be measured by, e.g., (i)~its \textit{newsworthiness} or potential to influence the society, or (ii)~its historical likelihood of being fake news.
+Thus a content or topic that is newsworthy and generally favored by fake news creators is more check-worthy.
+Newsworthiness can be assessed in many ways, e.g., by verifying if the title of the news article is a clickbait~\cite{zhou2019content}, if its content will trigger widespread discussions on social media~\cite{vosoughi2018spread}, or if its topic relates to national affairs and matches with public concerns~\cite{hassan2017toward}.
+As shown in Fig. \ref{fig::politiFact}, the historical likelihood of a topic being fake news is available in some online resources, e.g., ``the PolitiFact scorecard''\textsuperscript{\ref{url:politifact}} gives statistics on the authenticity distribution of all the statements on a specific topic~\cite{zhang2018fake}.

+{Furthermore, identifying check-worthy portions within a news content (e.g., sentences) is a pathway to \textit{explainable fake news detection}, which we will also discuss as a potential research task in this section.
+A news portion that contributes more to detecting fake news is more check-worthy; thus, an \textit{attention mechanism} becomes a natural choice for identifying (i.e., weighting) such portions in a \textit{Recurrent Neural Network}-based fake news detection model~\cite{shu2019defend}.
+Expert-based analyses and justifications provided for each verified news article on fact-checking websites (detailed in Section \ref{subsec::manual}) can be potentially combined with such identified portions to provide explanations; however, to date, such research directions have not been well explored.}